One visit to South Dakota’s Badlands won’t be enough.

-The South Dakota Badlands vary from any other rock formations I’ve seen in these vast states of ours.
-They jut up from the earth like the Grand Teton in Jackson Hole, Wyoming and yet are completely unlike that sharp mountain.
+The Badlands vary from any other rock formations I’ve seen in these vast states of ours.
+They jut from the earth like Grand Teton in Jackson Hole, Wyoming and yet are completely unlike that sharp mountain.
 Teton springs skyward, at least from the Jackson Hole side, a rugged triangle set on a flat surface—no rolling hills leading to it— standing there proudly 7,000 feet above the valley, calling out, look at me.

-The Badlands are far more chaotic.
+The Badlands are Far More Chaotic

 The next moment, you’re looking over a warren of twisting, tight hills with deep or shallow dips running between them.
 Think of viewing an ant farm lying on its side.